Bembem11/Pizza-Place-Sales-Analysis/README.md

 The restaurant already offers 32 pizza types and based on the analysis on the category, New menu can be curate to introduce more varieties in high-demand categories and remove rarely ordered categories.

+The restaurant should continuously monitor sales patterns to adjust pricing, promotions, staffing, and menu offerings in real time.